FullStackWebDevLab/FullStackJournal/notes/01_front_end_foundations/02_semantic_html_and_page_structure.md

 ---

-## Example: Combined Semantic Markup Sample
+## Combined Semantic Markup Sample

 Here’s a sample HTML skeleton showing many of these principles in action: